d4rken/capod-public/PRIVACY_POLICY.md

 CAPod does not collect, share or sell location data.

-CAPod uses the permission "access fine location" (`ACCESS_FINE_LOCATION`) to enable its core functionality on Android 11 and lower.
+The location permissions are required to scan for Bluetooth Low Energy (BLE) devices.
-The "access fine location" permission is required to scan for Bluetooth Low Energy (BLE) devices.
+CAPod uses the permission "access fine location" (`ACCESS_FINE_LOCATION`) and "access coarse location" (`ACCESS_COARSE_LOCATION`) to enable its core functionality on Android 11 and lower.
 On Android 12+ the newer and more fine grained `BLUETOOTH_SCAN` permission is used instead.

 Bluetooth Low Energy is a technology that devices like AirPods use to communicate their status to nearby devices.